Transition from High School to College [Top 10 Tips]

 Parents can stay connected through regular communication but also ask them to build a new support system on campus.

-Teach children how to deal with exam stress by regularly staying in touch with them, and sending care packages to maintain the family bond.
+Teach your college student how to deal with exam stress by regularly staying in touch with them, and sending care packages to maintain the family bond.
 To reduce the stress and anxiety that students suffer, especially during exams.
 They can opt for additional help from a tutor.

 Tutors help students cope with exam stress by offering a strong foundation in any topic, a secure study environment, and advice on stress management.